Journal with Witch

-(違国日記, Ikoku Nikki) is a Japanese manga series written and illustrated by Tomoko Yamashita.
+Journal with Witch (違国日記, Ikoku Nikki) is a Japanese manga series written and illustrated by Tomoko Yamashita.
 It was serialized in Shodensha's josei manga magazine Feel Young from June 2017 to June 2023, with its chapters collected in 11 tankōbon volumes.
+The series follows Makio Kōdai, a reclusive novelist, and Asa Takumi, her orphaned niece who she takes in.

-A live-action film adaptation premiered in June 2024.
-An anime television series adaptation produced by Shuka is set to premiere in January 2026.
+A live-action film adaptation was released in June 2024.
+A 13-episode anime television series adaptation produced by Shuka aired from January to March 2026.